Tejaswini-Amaresh/ie1-basic-stats/README.md

 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the mode of the set of numbers.
+* Computes the minimum of the set of numbers.
+* Computes the maximum of the set of numbers.

 ## Troubleshooting